Kaniva: Demographics

 As of the 2016 census, 803 people resided in Kaniva.
 The median age was 49 years.
 Children aged 0–14 years made up 16.0% of the population.
 People over the age of 65 years made up 26.5% of the population There were slightly more females than males with 52.9% of the population female and 47.1% male.
 The average household size is 2.1 persons per household.
 The average number of children per family for families with children is 1.8.

 81.4% of people in Kaniva were born in Australia.
 Of all persons living in Kaniva, 0.6% (5 persons) were Aboriginal and/or Torres Strait Islander people.
 This is lower than for the state of Victoria (0.8%) and lower than the national average (2.8%).
 The most common ancestries in Kaniva were Australian 36.9%, English 35.8%, Scottish 9.2%, Irish 6.1% and German 4.0%.

 Events

 The Kaniva Agricultural and Pastoral Society runs a show every October.
 The event is currently in its 128th year.
 The Kaniva Show is extremely well supported by the local community.
 The town holds an annual street Christmas party.
 The Western Highway is closed for two hours while the local people shop and socialise, celebrating the season, and children have a giant water fight.

 Notable people

-Current coach of the North Melbourne Football Club, Alastair Clarkson, is from Kaniva.
+Former coach of the North Melbourne Football Club, Alastair Clarkson, is from Kaniva.
 Roger Merrett and Glenn Hawker also hail from Kaniva.

 Illustrator Percy Leason was born and raised in Kaniva.
 His 'Wiregrass' cartoons are based on a Kaniva-like hamlet.
 The Kaniva College yearbook is called 'Wiregrass' in his honour.

 Artist Marcus Wills, winner of the 2006 Archibald Prize, was born and raised in Kaniva.